| WELCOME | Pittsburgh 250: Maps from 1759 to Almost Now | BOTTOM |

 ![]() |

 1880 VIEW OF PITTSBURGH.
 An illustration (apparently by one H Delorme) on page 865 from Volume LXII Number 367 of the December 1880 issue of Harper's New Monthly Magazine.
-The image depicts A panoramic view of Pittsburgh from Mt.
+The image depicts a panoramic view of Pittsburgh from Mt.
 Washington.
 Bridges are shown at the Point; the old courthouse which burned in 1882 appears.
 On the verso is a night time scene of laborers with mills in the background.
 Size; 3.5 x 8 inches. |

 ![]() |